mozsearch/mozsearch/README.md

 configurations to be served at the same time, you can add a new configuration file and update these docs and submit a pull requests.
 Thanks in advance!

-## Indexing Mozilla code locally

-Although it can take a long time, it's sometimes necessary to index the Mozilla codebase to test changes to Searchfox.
-How to do that depends on what you want to test.
+## Testing changes against mozilla-central

-If you are making changes to the clang-plugin, you need to do these steps first.
+If you are making more extensive changes to searchfox, it's usually advisable to test them against mozilla-central before landing them.
+While it's possible to do this locally, the normal way to do this is:
-If not, you can skip to the next set of steps in this section.

-### Testing clang-plugin changes
+- If you have made any changes to the in-tree indexing process, such as the clang plugin, run the relevant try jobs using the mozilla-central try infrastructure.
+If you haven't made any changes, you can skip this step and the AWS indexing job will just reuse mozilla-central's most recently nightly searchfox data.
+- Run an AWS indexing job using `trigger_indexer.py`.

+Details below.

+### Running mozilla-central try builds for changes to in-tree indexing

 For testing changes to the clang-plugin, run these steps, followed by the steps in the next section.